 - All RPS staff, contractors, partners, and volunteers are required to be vaccinated.
 Staff must submit their vaccination status to the Talent Office. - Medical and religious exemptions will be granted on a case-by-case basis.
 To inquire about these exemptions, staff should email the Talent Office at talentoffice@rvaschools.net; anyone granted an exemption must participate in weekly COVID testing which is organized by the Talent Office. - While students are not included in the vaccine mandate, we strongly encourage all RPS students to get vaccinated and stay up to date.

 Consistent and Correct Use of Masks.
 Wearing a well-fitting mask consistently and correctly reduces the risk of spreading the virus that causes COVID-19.
-At a High COVID-19 Community Level, the CDC recommends universal indoor masking in school, as well as in the community at-large.
-However, State law also allows parents to opt their child out of wearing a mask on school property.
+Given RPS's current CDC community level, masks are optional for students and staff.